 2. Retirement Income and Withdrawal Strategy

-The Bengen 4% rule has become the Bengen 4.7% rule under updated 2026 modeling.
+The Bengen 4% rule has been updated to 4.7% under 2026 modeling.
 The SECURE 3.0 / OPTIONS Act roadmap may reshape contribution and distribution rules over the next 24 months.
 We track the academic and regulatory inputs that drive how advisors structure decumulation.

 Latest analyses: